Herb Naismith

 Herbert Walter Naismith (9 October 1915 – 17 June 1995) was an Australian rules footballer who played with Collingwood in the Victorian Football League (VFL).

+He played cricket for Collingwood Cricket Club, then based at Victoria Park.
+Between 1930 and 1932 he played 9 first grade fixtures, taking 10 wickets at an average of 34.20.

 His father Wally Naismith, paternal uncle Charlie Naismith, maternal uncle Alf Dummett and brother Alby Naismith also played in the VFL.

 Naismith also served in the Australian Army during World War II.